Edge Databases – from trends to use cases

 lack-of-core-tech-for-the-edge

 An edge device without data flows to/from other devices is just a data island with very limited utility.
-Accordingly, an edge database must support the management of decentralized data flows.
+Accordingly, an Edge Database must support the management of decentralized data flows.
 There is no more efficient way than at the database level.
 This ideally includes a range of conflict resolution strategies due to the decentralized and multi-directional structure of the Edge.

 What is an Edge Database?